jillesvangurp/jsonj/README.md

 As the class signatures suggest, these classes provide a type safe alternative to simply using generic maps/lists of Objects since everything implements JsonElement.

-The `JsonElement` interface specifies a lot of convenience methods that allow you to do easy type checks and to convert to/from Java native type (when needed), etc.
+The `JsonElement` interface specifies a lot of convenience methods that allow you to do easy type checks and to convert to/from Java native type (when needed), etc. For example `String s = e.asArray().last().asObject().getArray("key").get(3).asString()` actually digs out a string from a list inside an object that is the last element in another list without requiring type casts.
+The as- methods convert to common types or throw an unchecked exception if the conversion is impossible and there are also is- methods for checking the type conditionally.
+This gets rid of a lot of type checks, type casts, and other ugly code.

 Additionally a lot of methods are polymorphic and accept different types of objects (unlike the methods in the Collections framework).
-For example, the add method on JsonArray is polymorphic and automatically generates primitives if you add Strings, Booleans, or Numbers.
-The put on JsonObject behaves the same.
-The add method support varargs, so you can add multiple elements in one call.
+For example, the `add` method on JsonArray is polymorphic and automatically generates primitives if you add Strings, Booleans, or Numbers.
+The `put` on JsonObject behaves the same.
+The `add` method support varargs, so you can add multiple elements in one call.

-JsonElement specifies as- methods that convert to common types or throw an unchecked exception if the conversion is impossible and there are also is- methods for checking the type conditionally.
-This gets rid of a lot of type checks, type casts, and other ugly code.

 ## JsonBuilder